-For the program awarded through this RFP \$1,807,500 of operating funding will be provided annually.
-This funding is intended to support a traditional CR staffing model, plus specialized staff as outlined in section 5.1.
+For the programs awarded through this RFP operating funding will be provided annually at a rate of \$120,500 per unit.
+For example, if an applicant is awarded 10 units the annually operating funding for the program will be \$1,205,000 (\$120,500 x 10).
+This funding is intended to support staff as outlined in section 5.1.
 Funding for this program may not be utilized in any other program, even if funded on the same contract.